Varijon/BoxShop/README.md

 The number is what each itemslot costs, for different prices you'll need multiple boxshops.

+If an item is lower than the minimum price set in the config, it will not show up in the shop screen.

 The shulker's other functions don't change, it can be moved freely and requires claims to be secure.
 For example, after claiming with GriefDefender, you'll likely have to do "/accesstrust public" in your claim.

 ## Permissions:
 >boxshop.ignoreshops
+>boxshop.reload -- /bsreload

 This permission allows a player to override the shop interface and open the shulker normally while in Creative.